teambit/bit/README.md

 </p>

 </div>
-Many of us constantly copy and paste code across repositories, from the web or from other repositories.
-However, Code duplications make maintenance a difficult job.
-This happens because creating and maintaining a git repo, a package and more for every atomic functionality is simply too much overhead.
+Bit is a code component manager written in JavaScript yet designed to be language agnostic.
+It helps make code components reusable across repositories with zero initial configuration and without duplicating code or maintaining different boilerplates for each package.

-Bit is a code component manager designed to be language agnostic.
-It makes components easy to create, maintain and discover.
-It makes them reusable across repositories without creating duplications and with zero overhead and initial configuration.
-It comes with easy component export and modification, simplified versioning, fast on-export dependency management, a semantic search engine and full component CI with build and test execution in an isolated environment.
-You can create a Bit Scope anywhere or connect Scopes together to create a distributed network.
+Bit stores, organizes and manages your components end-to-end.
+Specially built for small components, it comes with a fast export and modification, simplified versioning, faster on-export dependency management, a semantic search engine and even component CI with build and test execution in an isolated environment.
+You can create a Bit scope anywhere or connect scopes together to form a distributed network.

 <p align="center">
   <img src="https://storage.googleapis.com/bit-assets/gifs/leftpad2.gif" height="500">